 The group consists of Combined Independents (Holdings) Ltd and Euronics Ltd. Combined Independents (Holdings) Ltd are recognised as mutual.

 The principal activity of the group is purchasing electrical goods on behalf of its shareholders and Associate Members who are independent electrical retailers.
 Electrical retailers who trade with the group must purchase a share in CIH if they wish to become a full member.
 If an electrical retailer does not want to take advantage of the full benefits of membership, they can join as an Associate Member, and therefore do not have to purchase a share.
 Any benefits gained from economies of scale by the group ultimately result in benefits to the members’ own businesses.

 The strategy applies to 'UK taxation' as defined within the UK tax strategy legislation (Para 15, Sch 19 FA 2016).

 - Our Board has overall responsibility and accountability for tax and adherence to current tax laws.
 Any areas of concerns or contention are communicated to the Board during regular meetings.

 - All aspects of tax are dealt with by appropriately qualified and experienced people.
 The SAO (Senior Accounting Office) is currently Head of Finance and manages all areas of tax within the business.
-This role is supported by the Finance Manager and Management Accountants.
+This role is supported by the Financial Controller and Management Accountants.
 We use SAP as the main accounting system.

 - Internal controls exist for day-to-day practice, and all returns are validated and authorised by the SAO.